 PLEASE NOTE: Academically dishonest behaviors include, but are not limited to, the brief examples described above.
-If a student has a specific concern about what constitutes academic dishonesty we encourage her to speak with her instructor or if she does not feel comfortable doing so then she may contact the Provost/designated dean for further clarification.
+If a student has a specific concern about what constitutes academic dishonesty, we encourage him or her to speak with the instructor, or if he or she does not feel comfortable doing so, then he or she may contact the provost/designated dean for further clarification.